fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 ##### Finally we initialize our UI

-We create our Robot.
-And we take advantage or `ActivityScenario` to handle the lifecycle of the Activity.
+We create our Robot and we take advantage of `ActivityScenario` to handle the lifecycle of the Activity.
 ```kotlin
 @Before
 fun setup() {